ayanalamMOON/ImageToPDF-converter/README.md

 ### Detailed Progress Tracking
 1. Monitor the progress bar to see detailed information about the current file being processed and estimated time remaining.

+### On-Device Error Reporting System
+1. Configure the error log file path in the `error_reporter.py` file.
+2. Error logs will be automatically stored locally on the device for analysis.